15 Days Everest Base Camp Trek Itinerary (Kathmandu to EBC and Kalapatthar)

 Day 15: Final Departure

 Today you will drive to Tribhuvan International Airport for your flight departure.
-We will then share our goodbyes and wish you a safe flight back home.
+We will drop you at the airport and wish you a safe journey home.

 With this, the trip concludes and you come to an end of the 15 days Everest Base Camp trek.